High Road to Taos: Ojo Sarco

-The High Road continues along State Road 76 through the Carson National Forest to a series of very small villages.
+The High Road continues along State Road 76 through the former Las Trampas Land Grant, now the Carson National Forest to a series of very small villages.
 First is Ojo Sarco, believed to be named for a spring in a nearby cañada (glen).
 The name was sometimes spelled Ojo Zarco; ojo is now translated as "eye" in Spanish, but also used to mean "spring" and zarco means "light blue", hence "blue spring".

 Las Trampas

 Next is Las Trampas, founded in 1751 by a royal land grant, "Santo Tomás Apostol del Río de las Trampas" ("Saint Thomas, Apostle of the River of Traps").

 Despite the heavy toll taken by a smallpox epidemic and raids by Plains Indians, the village of Las Trampas survived and the settlers managed to build the stately San José de Gracia Church, completed in 1776.
 It is a National Historic Landmark, and the village is a National Historic District.
 The building across from the church with the little bell tower was the school.
+The settlement of Llano is one mile distant from the High Road.